vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 - to the most influential business or exec at the time
 - as quickly as possible whenever possible

-This is not DS and run counter to any foundational core work necessary.
+This is not DS and run counter to any foundational work.

 <br><br><br><br><br><br><br><br><br>
 <img align="right" src="../images/building_ds/brokenBball.png" style="width: 300px;" >